-For many years people living with disabilities have had the benefit of being able to use a service animal to aid them in their everyday life.
+For many years people living with disabilities have had the benefit of being able to use an emotional support animal/ service animal to aid them in their everyday life.
 Unfortunately, the use of service animals had not always been seen as a priority or a need for many individuals.
 Thankfully, the United States Government stepped in to provide specific accommodations and protections for those living with disabilities.
 Service animals today, are highly regarded as an extension of a disabled person, aiding and protecting those individuals from accidents.
 There are various kinds of service pets, seeing eye dogs for the blind, hearing assistance dogs for the deaf, even miniature horses that help individuals with balance and stability issues.

 Though service dogs help many different disabilities, the recent explosion in support animals has reopened age-old questions concerning the validity of a person’s need for such an animal.
 The confusion between service and support animals is one of the underlying reasons people have begun to question the needs of disabled individuals.

 What is the difference between an emotional support animal and service animal?

 The American’s with Disabilities Act (ADA) has defined service animals as animals “that are individually trained to perform tasks for patients with disabilities.”
 An example of such work would be pulling a wheelchair, alerting and protecting a person who is having a seizure, or relaxing a person who has post-traumatic stress disorder (PTSD) and many other duties.
 Service animals are working animals and not considered pets.
 The task the pet has been trained to provide must be directly related to the person’s disability.
 Unfortunately, animals whose sole function is to provide comfort or emotional support do not currently qualify as service animals under the ADA.
 Instead, these animals are classified as emotional support animals (ESA).